Azure/azure-spring-apps-landing-zone-accelerator/README.md

 logs and metrics.
 * Instance of Azure Key Vault deployed with a Private Endpoint for secrets and certificates storage for applications deployed to Azure Spring Apps
+* Instance of Azure Bastion for connection to the Windows Server 2022 virtual machine running in the hub virtual network.

+For Azure Spring Apps Standard SKU:
+* Instance of Azure Database for MySQL flexible server deployed with VNET Integration.
+This can be used to deploy the PetClinic sample app described in this document.

+For Azure Spring Apps Enterprise SKU:
-* Instance of Azure Database for MySQL deployed with a Private Endpoint.
-This can be used to deploy the sample app described in this document.
+* Instance of Azure Database for PostgreSQL flexible server deployed with VNET Integration and Azure Cache for Redis with Private endpoint.
+This can be used to deploy the ACME Fitness sample app described in this document.
-* Instance of Azure Bastion for connection to the Windows Server 2016 virtual machine running in the hub virtual network.

 ## Deployment Process